 Alluaudia is a genus of flowering plants in the Didiereaceae family.
 There are six species, all endemic to Madagascar.
 Most of them occur in the southwestern sub-arid forest-thicket vegetation of the island.

-The genus does not include many species, but it is not always easy to recognize the exact one if you do not analyze the plant closely.
+The genus includes a few species, but it is not always easy to identify the exact species without close analysis of the plant.
 Several of them are grown as indoor ornamental plants.
 Spines are arranged around the leaves as a defense against herbivores.
 The development of these plants is columnar.
-They grow aiming high with a scarce lateral development.
+They grow, aiming high with scarce lateral development.
 Plants in cultivation can, but rarely, flower with tiny flowers in open thyrses at the tips of the branches, being interesting but not particularly attractive.
-Alluaudias are dioecious, so male and female plants need to be grown to fruit.
+Alluaudias are dioecious, so male and female plants must be grown to produce fruit.

 The generic name honors Charles Alluaud, a French entomologist who also collected plants.